Finite Class 2 Nilpotent and Heisenberg Groups: Alternating modules

-\begin{rem} The isomorphism class of the subgroups $E_1,\dots,E_t$ are not unique, which is demonstrated by the classical decomposition of extra-special $p$-groups \autoref{thm:specialPgroups}.
-For example, the extra-special $p$-group $G$ of order $p^{2t+1}$ of exponent $p^2$ has many different internal central product decompositions.
-For any $1\leq s\leq t$, $G=E_1E_2\dots E_t$ such that $E_i\isom M$ for $1\leq i\leq s$ and $E_i\isom E$ for $s<i\leq t$, where $E$ and $M$ are the non-abelian groups of order $p^3$ and of exponent $p$ and $p^2$, respectively \cite[Theorem~4.18]{Suzuki2}. \end{rem}
+\begin{rem} The isomorphism classes of the subgroups $E_1,\dots,E_t$ are not unique.
+For example, the external central product $D_8\cprod Q_8$ of the dihedral and quaternion group is isomorphic to $Q_8\cprod Q_8$.
+More generally, for a different prime $p>2$ and a general positive integer $t$, we can consider the classical decomposition of extra-special $p$-groups from \autoref{thm:specialPgroups}, cf. \cite[Theorem~4.18]{Suzuki2}.
+Let $\extraSPecialD{p}$ be the non-abelian group of order $p^3$ of exponent $p$, and let $\extraSPecialQ{p}$ be the non-abelian group of order $p^3$ of exponent $p^2$, cf. \autoref{exmp:DQdef}.
+Then the isomorphism class of the central product of $s$ copies of $\extraSPecialQ{p}$ and $t-s$ copies of $\extraSPecialD{p}$ is independent of the choice of $s$ provided $1\leq s\leq t$. \end{rem}